 When chanting in a group with a teacher one has an appreciation of the manner in which Yoga was learnt traditionally, which is hard to experience any other way.
 Much of the content of the Classical Texts can be better appreciated if understood with the heart, through chanting, rather than with the head, through study.
 Chanting is another aspect of Yoga, another path to finding space within, another way of focussing, of developing clarity and concentration, and leaving one feeling awakened and refreshed.

 My background in chanting comes not only from the Vedic chanting revealed to us by Sri Desikachar, but from annual four-day immersions in Tantric chanting with Muz Murray from 1993-2006 and further therapeutic voice-work.
-I have just returned from further intense personal training in Vedic Chant with the internationally renowned Radha Sundararajan in Chennai.
-Currently, I offer one-to-one tuition in chanting and my student Jacqui Morris is kindly organising a monthly chanting group at the Clift Meadow Pavilion, off Minchens Lane, Bramley, near Basingstoke RG26 5BH - please enquire with Jacqui: firstname.lastname@example.org
+In both 2018 and 2020 I underwent intense personal training in Vedic Chant with the internationally renowned Radha Sundararajan in Chennai.
+Radha is now my personal teacher whom I see twice monthly on Skype.
+I now offer Skype chanting lessons myself to pass on what I have learned from Radha, please email me firstname.lastname@example.org to arrange lessons.